10 tips for doing business with European coffee buyers

 - Check to see if your national coffee association publishes daily or weekly market updates.
 This can be helpful information to help you sell your coffee for the best price and at the right time.
 Examples of associations that do so include Anacafé (Guatemala), Uganda Coffee Board and the Colombian Coffee Growers Federation.

-- Learn about the futures markets from the International Trade Centre Coffee Guide or read this article from Perfect Daily Grind on how coffee is bought and sold.
+- Learn about the futures markets from the International Trade Centre Coffee Guide or read this article from Perfect Daily Grind on how green coffee is bought and sold.
 The Intercontinental Exchange website also offers information on futures and options for coffee.

 - Calculate your production costs, your additional costs and think about the margin you want to make.
 Knowing this gives you a better idea of the minimum price for which you want to sell your green coffee.

 - Try to find clients that do not pay according to the New York market price.
 For this you will have to present quality, traceability and excellent marketing skills.

 - Remember that exchange rates fluctuate, which may have an effect on the price you get.
 You can cover this risk by including a clause on currency risk in your contracts.